 This is a tedious one-time process – gamers need to launch the game for the first time and reassign all the necessary controls and keys to the desired configurations.
-This can take from as little as a few minutes to as long as an hour depending on the amount of keys in question.
+This can take from as little as a few minutes to as long as an hour depending on the number of keys in question.

-Not only that, this process needs to be repeated for EVERY game, though it only needs to be done once and saved permanently afterwards.
+Not only that, this process needs to be repeated for EVERY game, though it only needs to be done once and saved permanently afterward.
 However, it creates an extra barrier and hassle that limits the fun and excitement for left-handed players in general.